YaoYinYing/RosettaPy/README.md

 ### Fetching additional scripts/database files from the Rosetta GitHub repository.

 > [!WARNING]
-> _AGAIN, before run this method, please **DO** make sure that you have licensed by Rosetta Commons._
+> _AGAIN, before using this tool, please **DO** make sure that you have licensed by Rosetta Commons._
-> _For more details of licensing, please see this [page](https://rosettacommons.org/software/download/)._
+> _For more details of licensing, please check this [page](https://rosettacommons.org/software/download/)._

-This tool is helpful for fetching additional scripts/database files from the Rosetta GitHub repository.
+This tool is helpful for fetching additional scripts/database files/directories from the Rosetta GitHub repository.

-For example, if your local machine does not have Rosetta built and installed, and you wich check some files from `$ROSETTA3_DB` or `$ROSETTA_PYTHON_SCRIPTS` before run Rosetta tasks within Rosetta Container, you may quickly use this tool to fetch them into your local machine.
+For example, if one's local machine does not have Rosetta built and installed, and wishes to check some files from `$ROSETTA3_DB` or use some helper scripts at `$ROSETTA_PYTHON_SCRIPTS` before run Rosetta tasks within Rosetta Container, one can use this tool to fetch them into the local harddrive by doing a minimum cloning.

 The `partial_clone` function do will do the following steps:

-1. Check if the Git binary is feasible and the git version `>=2.34.1`.
-If not, then raise an error to notify the user to upgrade git.
+1. Check if Git is installed and versioned with `>=2.34.1`.
+If not satisfied, raise an error to notify the user to upgrade git.
 2. Check if the target directory is empty or not and the repository is not cloned yet.
 3. Setup partial clone and sparse checkout stuffs.
 4. Clone the repository and subdirectory to the target directory.